Vendors of VI Materials

 Independence Science products assist in compliance with ADA regulations and increase student confidence and comfort with science procedures, field studies, and lab experiments.
 Their product, the Talking LabQuest, is an adapted data collection device is a hand-held, portable computer that improves student participation in hands-on science experiments with a lab group.

-Independent Living Aids provides a catalogue and purchasing equipment for low vision devices and independent living aids.
-Their Low-Vision store offers: assistive technology; braille; canes; clocks & timers; healthcare; lamps; low vision watches; magnifiers; talking products; and telephones.
-They also have a Low-Hearing store, mobility store, and a daily living store.
+Independent Living Aids provides a catalog and purchasing equipment for low vision devices and independent living aids.
+Their Low-Vision store offers assistive technology; braille; canes; clocks & timers; healthcare; lamps; low vision watches; magnifiers; talking products; and telephones.
+They also have a Low-Hearing store, a mobility store, and a daily living store.